The Goldilocks problem of the quasar contribution to reionization: Discussion and Conclusions

 \item The redshift evolution of several features in the \HeII \Lya absorption spectra easily differentiates the QSO-dominated model for the EoR from the standard one and could be used to set tight constraints on the onset of \HeII reionization.
 Conversely, the properties of the \HI \Lya forest are very similar in the two scenarios.
 Therefore, major progress in the field could be achieved by increasing the size of current samples of \HeII quasars and extending them to higher redshifts.

 \item Although the QSO-dominated model is not able to fully reproduce the observed PDF of the \HI effective optical depth at $z\gtrsim 4.5$, it nicely generates very extended tails at high values that are not present in the standard scenario where the reionization of \HI is much more spatially homogeneous and less patchy.
 This provides a hint that complementing the standard scenario with a sub-dominant population of high-$z$ QSOs might be key to reconcile the observed distribution of optical depths with the predictions from numerical simulations.
+However, a `Goldilocks problem' emerges: the QSO contribution to the EoR needs to be highly fine tuned in order to match the distribution of optical depths without generating tension with other observables.

 \end{enumerate}

 In brief, our principal conclusion is that existing constraints on the IGM temperature and \HeII opacity rule out the QSO-dominated scenario we have investigated.
 There is a possible caveat, however.
 Throughout the paper, we have assumed that all UV photons escape their sources independently of wavelength.
 This is a common expectation motivated by the large luminosity of active galactic nuclei, although it has not been tested for the faint sources that generate most of the ionising photons at high redshift.
 By relaxing the hypothesis that $\fesc=1$ across all (relevant) wavelengths and assuming that $\fesc(\sim 912 \, \AA) > \fesc(\sim 228 \, \AA)$, it should be possible to delay the onset of \HeII reionization and vastly improve the agreement with current observational constraints on the temperature of the IGM and the \HeII opacity.
 This, however, will not modify much the PDF of the \HI optical depth which is mainly influenced by radiation close to the hydrogen ionization threshold.
 Nevertheless, this distribution is also sensitive to sub-dominant contributions to the ionizing flux and dedicated simulations including also variable levels of stellar UV radiation need to be performed to address this issue in a more quantitative way.